 - Scatter the remaining chocolate chips evenly over the top of the brownie batter and bang the pan firmly on the countertop to help the chips adhere.

 - Place the pan in the center of the preheated oven.
-Bake just until the brownies are no longer wet in the center, about 28 minutes.
+Bake just until the brownies no longer appear wet in the center, about 30 minutes.
+The toothpick test is not reliable here, since the toothpick will come out wet even when they're done baking.

 - The center may dome during baking, but the brownies will settle as they cool.

-- Remove the brownies from the oven and allow them to cool in the pan at room temperature until the pan is no longer hot to the touch.
+- Remove the pan from the oven and allow the brownies to cool in the pan at room temperature until the pan is no longer hot to the touch.

 - For clean lines when you slice the brownies, place the brownies, still in the pan, in the refrigerator to chill for about an hour before slicing them.

 - When you're ready to slice the brownies, remove them from the pan and peel away the foil.
-Slice the brownies into 9 or 12 equal rectangles or squares.
+Slice the brownies into 9 equal squares.

 - Serve the brownies immediately, or wrap tightly and freeze for longer storage.
 These freeze incredibly well.